 I've added a piano accompaniment (page 50) that can be used for rehearsals and even for performances if you feel that it helps move things along.
-The appearance of this 3-page condensed accompaniment will be off-putting at first.
-It's a type of shorthand.
-Boxed letters represent entire passages that need to be played.
-If you make photocopies of the 3 pages and then tape them together, you'll be able to avoid endless page turns.
+This 3-page condensed accompaniment may look strange at first, but if you make photocopies and then tape the pages together, you'll be able to avoid endless page turns.